obsidianmd/obsidian-help/en/Editing and formatting/Properties.md

 Once you add a property, a row will appear at the top of the file with two inputs: the property _name_ and the property _value_.

 For the name, you can choose anything you like.
-Note that Obsidian provides several default properties: `tags`, `cssclasses`, and `aliases`.
+Obsidian provides several default properties: `tags`, `cssclasses`, and `aliases`.

 Once you choose the property name, you can give it a value.

 ### Property types

-In addition to a name and value, properties also have a type.
-A _property type_ describes the kind of values can be stored.
+In addition to a name and value, properties also have a *type*.
+A property's type describes the kind of values it can store.
 To change the type of a property, click the property's icon or use the **Edit file property** command.

 Obsidian supports the following property types: